Grant Elliott

 Grant David Elliott (born 21 March 1979) is a former New Zealand cricketer, who played all formats of the game.
 Primarily a batting all-rounder, Elliott contributed a man of the match performance to provide entrance to New Zealand's first ever World Cup final, by beating South Africa in 2015.
 Domestically, he played for Wellington.
+He was also a part of the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup.

 In March 2017, he announced his retirement from international cricket and in August 2018, he retired from all forms of cricket.

 Early life

 The son of a South African plastic surgeon, Grant Elliott attended St Stithians College, whose notable cricketing alumni include Michael Lumb, Roy Pienaar, David Terbrugge, Dave Rundle and Kagiso Rabada.